hyperoslo/grumbles-the-lame-wizard/README.md

 # Grumbles the lazy Wizard

-Coming soon to a CLI near you™
+Coming soon to a “CLI” near you™